-Source Contaminant Hazard Rating Barriers Susceptibility Management Septic Systems (Marias) Sewage, Nitrate, Nitrite, Pathogens Low None Low Growth management Cultivated Pesticides and Moderate Dilution, clay Moderate Best management practices Cropland Nitrate soils (Marias)
+Source Contaminant Hazard Rating Barriers Susceptibility Management Septic Systems (Marias) Sewage, Nitrate, Nitrite, Pathogens Low None Low Growth management Cultivated Cropland (Marias) Pesticides and Nitrate Moderate Dilution, clay soils Moderate Best management practices

 We have been working hard to improve our water.
 The Hill County Water District is committed to providing our customers with safe, pure water and we are pleased that our water meets or exceeds all established state and federal standards.
 Thank you for reviewing this report.